IlonaC365/battleship/README.md

 To place a ship you need to enter a departure coordinate (A1-J10 for the default 10x10 board) and a direction (vertical or horizontal).
 For example: "A1" and 'H' or "B7" and 'V'.
 Shoot the enemy ships Once both players have configured their ships, the battle may have started!

-Shoot the Enemy Ships: Shoot your opponent’s ships by matching the coordinates.
+Shoot the Enemy Ships : Shoot your opponent’s ships by matching the coordinates.
 You will be informed if you have hit or missed a ship.
 A ship is sunk after being hit once for each space it occupies.
 Sink all 5 computer ships to win!

 ![Alt Text](8_programView_330415.jpg)